sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - draft-accuracy-measures.md

 **Quality buckets**

 You can filter extractions by the following 12 “buckets” of aggregated extraction quality scores.
+For example, the following image shows that 15 document extractions scored 100% quality scores in a given time range for a given config, and 7 fell into the lowest 0-10% quality bucket.

 ![image-20230802135848603](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20230802135848603.png)